Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

 The datasets consist of trajectories that are sinusoidal curves defined over a normalized time period $[0,1]$.
 For the forward task, we define the trajectory as $\tau_F(t) = \psi \cdot \sin(\frac{3}{2}\pi t)+t$, and we use its time reversal, $\tau_I(t) = \tau_F(1-t)$, representing the inverse task, where task parameter ($\psi$) is the scalar amplitude ranging between 0.1 and 0.25.
 Also, for a trajectory $\tau$, the environment states ($S_{init}$ and $S_{final}$) are $\tau(0)$ and $\tau(1)$, respectively.

-\paragraph{Datasets} To evaluate our matching algorithm, we created four training conditions based on how the initial demonstration sets $\mathcal{D}_F$ and $\mathcal{D}_I$ were formed and paired.
-The demonstration sets are visualized in Figure~\ref{fig:syn_figure}. \begin{itemize} \item \textbf{Random:} Demonstrations in $\mathcal{D}_F$ and $\mathcal{D}_I$ were generated from randomly sampled amplitudes, and randomly paired. \item \textbf{Paired Noisy:} Demonstrations in $\mathcal{D}_F$ and $\mathcal{D}_I$ were generated from randomly sampled amplitudes, and paired using our proposed algorithm. \item \textbf{Paired Perfect:} Demonstrations in $\mathcal{D}_F$ were generated as in the previous conditions.
-Inverse task trajectories with the \textit{same} amplitudes were used to form $\mathcal{D}_I$. \item \textbf{Uniform:} Demonstrations in $\mathcal{D}_F$ were generated from uniformly spaced amplitudes, and their perfectly corresponding trajectories were used to create $\mathcal{D}_I$, mimicking ideally collected and perfectly paired demonstrations. \end{itemize}
+\paragraph{Datasets} We designed four conditions that differ in how the demonstration pairs are matched, namely random, paired noisy, paired perfect, and uniform, and for each condition, we generated five datasets of \serdaradd{10 demonstration pairs each} (visualized in Fig.~\ref{fig:syn_datasets}): \textbf{Random:} Demonstrations in $\mathcal{D}_F$ and $\mathcal{D}_I$ were generated from randomly sampled amplitudes, and randomly paired. \textbf{Paired Noisy:} Demonstrations in $\mathcal{D}_F$ and $\mathcal{D}_I$ were generated from randomly sampled amplitudes, and paired using our proposed algorithm. \textbf{Paired Perfect:} Demonstrations in $\mathcal{D}_F$ were generated as in the previous conditions.
+Inverse task trajectories with the \textit{same} amplitudes were used to form $\mathcal{D}_I$. \textbf{Uniform:} Demonstrations in $\mathcal{D}_F$ were generated from uniformly spaced amplitudes, and their perfectly corresponding trajectories were used to create $\mathcal{D}_I$, mimicking ideally collected and paired demonstrations. \serdaradd{Note that for the {\it sensitivity analysis}, five additional forward \textbf{auxiliary} datasets ($\mathcal{D}_{aux}$) are generated using randomly sampled amplitudes from the same range.
+The auxiliary sets are combined with the \textbf{Paired Perfect} set, and a model is trained for each seed.}

-\paragraph{Model} The model uses an MLP-based encoder and decoder with 170K trainable parameters, trained on five different datasets per condition for 60K steps with a batch size of 4 using the AdamW optimizer (lr: $5*10^{-4}$, weight decay: $1*10^{-3}$).
-We generated trajectories for the forward task from 20 novel test amplitudes, conditioned the model on observations, and queried it to generate the corresponding trajectory for the inverse task.
-To assess the model's performance, we used the Mean Squared Error (MSE) between the generated and ground-truth inverse task trajectories.